 Lead SAPOC Responsibilities

-1) Provide financial verification for the cube so that funds can be pooled in the cube’s project grant chartfield and transferred to the project owner’s home unit.
-MCubed will not authorize the stocking of the chartfield until you complete this process.
-Using the link provided in each cube’s “SAPOC Verification Needed” email notification message, you may view and edit the financial verification form online.
+- Provide financial verification for the cube so that funds can be pooled and transferred to cube’s Project Grant.
+Mcubed will not authorize the transfer of funds to the project until you complete this process.
+You may view and edit the financial verification form online using the link provided in each cube’s “SAPOC Verification Needed” email notification message.
+The information requested is detailed here:

-- User shortcodes cannot be associated with an external sponsored project.
-A user shortcode will be “111111” if the faculty collaborator’s unit does not require a contribution from the faculty member.
+- User shortcodes cannot be associated with an external sponsored projects or restricted gifts.
+Note: a user shortcode will be “111111” if the faculty collaborator’s unit does not require a contribution from the faculty member.

+Each cube will receive only one shortcode from which to charge cube expenses, regardless of the Fund Type of the project funding sources.
 During the cube close out process, Shared Services will adjust expenses by fund to properly allocate the funding.
-It should be noted that this is unique to MCubed and is an exception to how expenses with multiple funding sources are typically handled.
+It should be noted that this is unique to Mcubed and is an exception to how expenses with multiple funding sources are typically handled.

-It is important that you stay in good communication with the SAPOCs for the other two faculty collaborators on the cube.
+It is important that you stay in good communication with the Mcubed SAPOCs for the other two faculty collaborators on the cube.
 Inform them of the cube's shortcode and make a plan for how you will track spending together.

-2) Stay in touch through the funding period to promote good communication about spending decisions among the three faculty.
+- Stay in touch through the funding period to promote good communication about spending decisions among the three faculty.